gtoal/pitrex/xc/pitrex_README.txt

 "debug_level" - Set level of debugging messages printed by server
                 to stdout and log. (default: "0" = disabled)

+This one-liner, run on any system running X with xev installed, prints X key numbers which can be used in the configuration.
+Press the key you want converted while the "Event Tester" window is selected and the value will be printed to stdout. xev | while read input; do if keycode=`expr "$input" : '.*keycode \([0-9]*\) .*'`; then echo `expr $keycode - 8`; fi; done

 -- vectrexmouse --

 "MaxX" - Max X value (default: "1000")